Genivia/RE-flex/doc/index.md

 and enable/disable `(?imsux-imsux:φ)` mode modifiers to a regex string that the underlying regex library understands and can use.

 Each converter is specific to the regex engine.
-Use a converter for the matcher of your choice:
+You can use a converter for the matcher of your choice:

 - `std::string reflex::BoostMatcher::convert(const std::string& regex, reflex::convert_flag_type flags)`
   converts `regex` for use with Boost.Regex;